Mateo Salvatto: Awards and honours

 In 2016 he was nominated along with other entrepreneurs for the Entrepreneur of the Year award given by the United States embassy in Argentina.

 In 2018 he received the Humanitarian Innovator of the Year award from the Massachusetts Institute of Technology (MIT) and the Pekin University awarded him with the Best Social Innovator Worldwide award.
 The National Congress of Argentina declared him "Outstanding Entrepreneur" and Ernst & Young named him Social Entrepreneur of the Year.

 In 2019 he received the Premio Perfil a la Inteligencia in the Digital Innovation category and was recognized as one of the Ten Outstanding Young People (TOYP) of Argentina by the Argentine Chamber of Commerce and Services (CAC) and the Junior Chamber International (JCI).

 In 2017 the Háblalo application won the national application competition organized by the National Communications Agency of Argentina (ENACOM) and Scholas Occurrentes.

-The Háblalo application was also distinguished by the Congress of Argentina and the Legislature of the City of Buenos Aires, which declared it "of social interest".
+The Hearlo application (formerly known as Háblalo) was also distinguished by the Congress of Argentina and the Legislature of the City of Buenos Aires, which declared it "of social interest".
 It was also chosen as the Best Social Innovation in China and it appeared in Google's documentary "IMakeApps".

 In 2020 Asteroid Technologies was recognized as one of the Top 100 Global Startups by the Global Entrepreneurship Network in Saudi Arabia, after Háblalo represented Argentina in the Entrepreneurship World Cup (EWC).

 In 2023 Salvatto was recognized by the British organization One Young World as one of the global entrepreneurs of the year.